llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   %val = load i32, ptr %in, align 4, !amdgpu.last.use !{}

-'``amdgpu.no.remote.memory.access``' Metadata
+'``amdgpu.no.remote.memory``' Metadata
 ---------------------------------------------

-Asserts a memory access does not access bytes in host memory, or remote connected peer device memory (the address must be device local).
+Asserts a memory operation does not access bytes in host memory, or remote connected peer device memory (the address must be device local).
 This is intended for use with :ref:`atomicrmw <i_atomicrmw>` and other atomic instructions.
 This is required to emit a native